20+ Best Car Insurance Companies in India in 2024

-Ans: The third party premium for car insurance is fixed by the IRDA or Insurance Regulatory & Development Authority of India every fiscal year.
+Ans: The third-party premium for car insurance is fixed by the IRDA or Insurance Regulatory & Development Authority of India every fiscal year.
 It depends on the engine cubic capacity (CC) of the car.
-Car insurance companies charge higher third party premium to cars with a higher engine CC.
+Car insurance companies charge a higher third-party premium to cars with a higher engine CC.

 Ans: A car owner is required to possess the following documents to buy car insurance in India: